 Online Art Gallery

-The weekly Art Group brought people together for creative expression in an informal environment, offering the chance for a mindful break from the day’s worries.
+Our weekly Art Group brings people together for creative expression in an informal environment, offering the chance for a mindful break from the day’s worries.

-For World Autism Awareness Month we are delighted to share the work of these talented group members.
+We are delighted to share the work of these talented group members below.

 I don't have a particular favourite.
 I just enjoyed setting aside a little time for myself once a week in a very relaxed and friendly group.
 Art is something I have always enjoyed but I haven't done anything in such a long time, this gave me the time and motivation to be creative.
 Thank you.